Abbey of St Walburga

 Women who are discerning their vocation with us and would like to come on retreat, please contact our Vocation Director at firstname.lastname@example.org, as your accommodations will differ from other retreatants.

 What can you do as a visitor to our Abbey?

-- Our Church is open at all times to the public for anyone who wishes to pray in it.
+- Our Church is open to the public for anyone who wishes to pray in it.
 You are also welcome to join the Sisters in praying the Divine Office throughout the day (see Daily Schedule).